 Can I alter/update my information?

 Azusa Pacific University maintains and updates personal information about current students, alumni, faculty, staff, and prospective students who inquire about our programs.
-Information that you supply for other purposes (such as event registrations, bookstore purchases, and through email forms) is not maintained after it is used to fulfill your request.
+Information that you supply for other purposes (such as event registrations, Campus Store purchases, and through email forms) is not maintained after it is used to fulfill your request.

 Various departments and offices on campus maintain records of information on the people they serve.
 If you wish to alter information that is being maintained about you, the following contact information should help you do so: